Nintorch/Godotzilla/README.md

 - X - A
 - Enter - Start
 - Space - Select
-- And all the input actions are accurate to the original game
+And all the input actions are accurate to the original game.